 If you want to export only some of the books in your library, you can do this from the File Browser:

 KoHighlights is an external program that you can install on your computer.
 It can access your book notes and highlights when you plug your reader to your computer.
-Check the project page for download and instructions:
+Check the GitHub project page for download and instructions.

-KOReader provides you many ways to read a PDF/DJVU document which is optimized for bigger (generally it is A4 or Letter) page sizes on your smaller screen device:
+KOReader provides you many ways to read a PDF/DJVU document which is optimized for bigger page sizes (generally A4 or Letter) on your smaller screen device:

 Reflow tries to extract the text portion from your document (if it is available) and format it as a single column.
 Results are generally satisfactory.
-You can also set this as DEFAULT by tapping and holding on it.
+You can also set this as a default by tapping and holding on it.

-With this option KOReader tries to crop margins from your document so text may look bigger on your screen.
-You can set FIT to WIDTH in the same menu which will try to fit only page width instead of whole page, so your text will look bigger.
+With this option KOReader tries to crop margins from your document so text can look bigger on your screen.
+You can set fit to width in the same menu which will try to fit only page width instead of whole page, so your text will look bigger.

 This will make your screen wider so your document may look big enough to read comfortably.

-4. You can see your document at full size and scroll the screen to read different parts
+4. You can zoom to 100 percent size and instead scroll the screen to read different parts

 Then select an appropriate flow direction for your document from the same menu: